processone/tsung/docs/conf-options.rst

 .. versionadded:: 1.6.0

-You can specify the amound of retry attempts made by tsung.
+You can specify the amount of retry attempts made by Tsung.
 The default is ``3``.

 .. code-block:: xml